Are you interested in product management bootcamps?

 DevMountain is an online coding bootcamp for self-directed professionals.

 Students can take on the course in chunks of time or all at once, which helps those who have limited availability due to work and family commitments.
-The courses are broken down into manageable units that students can complete within one week, with instructors checking progress monthly so no student graduates without mastering their content—whatever pace they need it done by.
+The courses have manageable units that students can complete within one week, with instructors checking progress monthly.
+Hence, no student graduates without mastering their content—whatever pace they need it done.